Trust and policy

 • Licensing records include customer email plus billing and subscription identifiers needed for account management.

-• Runner-device bindings, runner leases, and audit events are stored to enforce license access and runtime policy.
+• Licensing and runner registration metadata is used to enforce plan access and runtime policy.

 • Separate website privacy details are documented on the website privacy page.